furstj/myTurbulenceModels/README.md

 There is an **Allwmake** script which should compile a dynamic library.

-Please be sure to use correct branch:
+Please be sure to use correct branch, e.g.:

 * **OF30** compatible with OpenFOAM 3.0
+* **OF8** compatible with OpenFOAM 8
-* **master** development branch oriented to latest version of OpenFOAM
+* **master** development branch

+For current branches and compatibility with OpenFOAM versions see [wiki pages](https://github.com/furstj/myTurbulenceModels/wiki/User-guide).

 ### Running
 Put